Ruth Levine Arnold

 Margaret has been successful working with parents and school administrators in developing appropriate IEP’s for students to assist them in meeting their goals in the least restrictive environment.
 Margaret has a BA in Social Work and a Masters and Ph.D. in Special Education.
 She lives in Central Massachusetts and has also supervised programs in Western, Southeast and Northeast Mass.

-Barbara Govendo is an Associate Professor of Special Education at Lesley University and is Coordinator for the Brookline-Lesley Collaborative Internship Program.
-As such, she visits inclusive and special education settings weekly, supervising M.Ed. students.
+Barbara Govendo, Ph.D. is an Associate Professor of Special Education at Lesley University and is Program Director of the M.Ed.
+Special Education Programs.
+As a program supervisor, she visits inclusive and special education settings weekly, supervising M.Ed. students.
 Dr. Govendo has more than 30 years of experience teaching, supervising, designing programs and teaching educators in both general and special education.
 She has served as a consultant for parents, public school systems and private schools on issues regarding classroom and program placement, reading programs and effective instruction, learning and teaching strategies and adaptations for academic subjects.
-Certified to teach students with moderate disabilities, Dr. Govendo has extensive knowledge of testing and accommodations for students with Learning Disabilities, Non-verbal Learning Disabilities, Dyslexia and ADHD.
+Certified to teach students with moderate disabilities, Dr. Govendo has extensive knowledge of testing and accommodations for students with Specific Learning Disabilities, Non-verbal Learning Disabilities, Dyslexia and ADHD.
 She is a skilled observer and interviewer and has a clear understanding of classroom environments, inclusive and differentiated instruction practices, and the collaborative educational process.

 Renée Greenfield, Ph.D., is a specialized instructional coach in the Amherst Public Schools.
 Prior to this work, Greenfield was an Assistant Professor of Special Education at the University of Hartford where she specialized in the areas of language development, learning disabilities, and preparing teachers to educate linguistically diverse students with and without disabilities.
 As a special educator, Dr. Greenfield taught in substantially separate and inclusion classrooms, working collaboratively with her colleagues.
 For the last 14 years, she has worked as an independent educational consultant to support students with disabilities, their families, and public school districts.
 Her work with school districts and families includes supporting elementary and secondary students with specific learning disabilities, attention deficit (hyperactivity) disorder, and communication disorders.